 Foreign workers are often employed on a temporary basis, especially in sectors such as agriculture, horticulture and hospitality.
 These jobs are usually arranged through an employment agency (‘uitzendbureau’).
 When you work for an agency, there is a division of responsibility:

 As an employment agency worker, you are entitled to the same treatment and pay as someone who is employed in a similar job in the same company.
 Your wage must be at least the statutory minimum wage, or the wage specified in the collective agreement for employment agency workers.
-Keep in mind, the longer you work the more rights you will gain.
+Keep in mind the longer you work, the more rights you will gain.

 For more information, as well as answers to frequently asked questions, visit the SNCU Foundation website.
 This foundation provides information on the collective agreement for employment agency workers and ensures that employment agencies comply with the rules.

-UWV provides benefits to people who have become unemployed, are ill or have a disability, and are unable to work.
+UWV provides benefits to people who have become unemployed, are ill or have a disability and are unable to work.
 As a Ukrainian national working in the Netherlands, you might be entitled to one of these benefits.
 We also help people find work, and support individuals in their return-to-work process.